boazsegev/plezi/README.md

 With a few more lines of code, we can have the websocket connections _broadcast_ back to us using the `Plezi::Placebo` API.

-On your Rails app, add:
+In your Rails app, add the logic:

 ```ruby
 class MyReciever
     def my_reciever_method arg1, arg2, arg3, arg4...
         # your app's logic
     end
 end
 Plezi::Placebo.new MyReciever
 ```

 Plezi will now take your class and add mimick an IO connection (the Placebo connection) on it's GRHttp serever.
 This Placebo connection will answer the Redis broadcasts just as if your class was a websocket controller...

-On the Plezi side, use multicasting, from ANY controller:
+On the Plezi side, use multicasting or unicasting (but not broadcasting), from ANY controller:

 ```ruby